inet-framework/inet-framework.github.io/Plans.md

 ## In INET 4.x

-1. Update the INET documentation site to include the Examples, Tutorials, User and Developer's Guide plus all Reference documentation.
+1. Update the ethernet model to support frame preemption.

+2. Add an interface representing physical clocks enabling a common infrastructure for clock sync protocols.

-2. mobility models
+3. mobility models
     * separate initial positioning from positioning over time
     * make them composable sequentially and additively
     * extend interface with future movement predictions

-3. physical layer
+4. physical layer
     * support capturing a stronger signal while receiving a weaker one
     * support aborting an ongoing transmission
     * add the simulation of synchronization process (pilot/preamble)
     * add missing Weibull and Jakes fading
     * add multipath support
     * add real CUDA and multi-core parallel execution

-4. packet trace
-    * PCAP and PCAPng

 5. IPv6
     * IPv6 has not yet been through the same refactoring and improvements as the IPv4 model